moorepants/learn-multibody-dynamics/orientation.rst

    A_C_N.transpose()

-Interestingly, the inverse and the transpose are the same here.
+Notably, the inverse and the transpose are the same here.
 It turns out that this will be generally true for these matrices that describe the orientation between reference frames.
-Following the notation convention, this
+Following the notation convention, this holds:
-holds:

 .. math::